zooniverse/zoo-event-stats/README.md

 Valid `$period` values are `minute`, `hour`, `day`, `week`, `month`, `quarter`, `year`.
 More details at [Value ES period values](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-aggregations-bucket-datehistogram-aggregation.html#_calendar_intervals)

-This end points returns json data in the format below where the each period will a json object in the buckets list.
+This end points returns json data in the format below where the each period will return an object in the buckets list.
 ```
 {
     "events_over_time": {